Plan your route for your cycle bus

 Remind them to keep both their hands on the handlebars.

 The local green schools programme or any travel schemes might be useful to contact as they can provide support for your Cycle Bus.
-It might also be worthwhile to contact the councillor from your Borough or ditrict to provide additional support.

 Before you get on the road, there is some essential equipment to ensure the safety of everyone in the Cycle Bus.